coral-xyz/anchor-book/src/chapter_3/PDAs.md

 ```

 The `authority` is no longer a randomly generated keypair but a PDA derived from the puppet-master program.
 This means the puppet-master can sign with it which it does inside `pullStrings`.
 It's worth noting that our implementation also allows non-canonical bumps but again because we are only interesting in being able to sign we don't care which bump is used.

+## PDAs: Conclusion

+This section serves as a brief recap of all the different things you can do with PDAs.

+First, you can create hashmaps with them.
+We created a user stats PDA which was derived from the user address.
+This created a link between the user address and the user stats account, allowing the latter to be easily found from the former.
+A subtle result of this hashmap structure is enforced uniqueness.
+When `init` is used with `seeds` and `bump`, it will always search for the canonical bump.
+This means that it can only be called once (because the 2nd time it's called the PDA will already be initialized).
+To illustrate how powerful enforced uniqueness is, consider a decentralized exchange program.
+In this program, anyone can create a new market for two assets.
+However, the program creators want liquidity to be concentrated so there should only be one market for every combination of two assets.
+This could be done without PDAs but would require a global account that saves all the different markets.
+Then upon market creation, the program would check whether the asset combination exists in the global market list.
+With PDAs this can be done much more straightforward.
+Any market would simply be the PDA of the mint addresses of the two assets.
+The program would then check whether either of the two possible PDAs (because the market could've been created with the assets in reverse order) already exists.

+Secondly, PDAs can be used to allow programs to sign CPIs.
+This means that programs can be given control over assets which they then manage according to the rules defined in their code.